 The Literacy Studies Ph.D.
 Program assumes important responsibilities in preparing students for professional work in teaching and research.
 The faculty seeks to prepare students by providing courses, field experience, seminars, speakers, research experience, and other activities and resources relevant to students' studies and preparation.
-While faculty will attend to specific needs of students when feasible, students should understand that program demands render it ultimately impossible to make exceptions to policy or procedure for any but the rarest circumstances.

 Graduate students in turn assume a responsibility to understand and meet all program requirements.
-Students should communicate their plans regarding dates for completion of coursework, dissertations, exam scheduling, deadlines, and other information relevant to their satisfactory progress to the Director of Graduate Studies as soon as feasible.
+Students should be aware of their progress towards meeting program requirements (see DegreeWorks) and communicate their plans regarding dates for completion of coursework, residency, preliminary exam, dissertation proposal, and dissertation defense with their advisor and Program Director.
+Any changes to plans should be discussed as soon as possible with advisors, the Program Director, and (when appropriate) Graduate Studies.